-- respect the wishes of the person, where possible - reflect the best interests of the person - provide benefits which are not outweighed by burden.
+- respect the wishes of the person, where possible. - reflect the best interests of the person. - provide benefits which are not outweighed by burden.

 This policy will provide clear guidance for health and social care staff.

-This policy will ensure that DNACPR decisions refer only to CPR and not to any other aspect of the person's care or treatment options.
+DNACPR decisions refer only to CPR and not to any other aspect of the person's care or treatment options.